mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 {{< figure src="/attachments/developerportal/deploy/tencent-deploy/namespace-apps.png" >}}

-If you are a team member of the app, click **Details** to go to the *Environment Details* page for that app.
+If you are a team member of the app, click **详情** to go to the *Environment Details* page for that app.

 {{% alert color="info" %}}
 You can only see the environment details of an app if you are a member of the app team with the appropriate authorization.